mk-fg/reliable-discord-client-irc-daemon/README.rst

   maybe coming from a diff nick though, if irc name doesn't match discord-to-irc nick translation.

-- Full unicode support everywhere.
+- Full unicode support/use everywhere.

 - IRC protocol is implemented from IRCv3 docs, but doesn't use any non-RFC stuff, so should be compatible with any old clients.
 Optional TLS wrapping.